Facts About the International Fellowship of Christians and Jews

 Terrorism and the threat of war are daily facts of life in Israel.
 The Fellowship supports security projects throughout Israel including hospitals, fortified buildings in communities vulnerable to rocket attacks, emergency equipment for first responders, thousands of bomb shelters, immediate aid to victims of terror, and “command centers” in border communities to be used in the event of escalation of conflict between Israel and her neighbors.

-Supporting Aliyah (Immigration to Israel)
+Facilitating Aliyah (immigration to Israel)

 For decades, The Fellowship has assisted needy Jews in making aliyah (immigrating to Israel) from all over the world — the former Soviet Union, Latin America, Europe, and elsewhere — to escape anti-Semitism and extreme poverty, and to realize the dream of living in their biblical homeland.
 When they arrive in Israel after making aliyah, we provide them with klitah (resettlement) assistance in the form of Hebrew language classes, job training, financial aid, and more.
 Since its founding, The Fellowship has helped more than 760,000 Jews come to Israel and become full, productive citizens.